 Credit Card Industry Profits

 How did the credit card industry become so profitable?
-With Americans charging 1.5 trillion dollars per year on their credit cards, one can understand why the industry is so profitable.
+With Americans charging more than a trillion dollars each year on their credit cards, one can understand why the industry is so profitable.
 Each time a credit card is used, a merchant pays a small fee.
 In addition, about half of all Americans habitually carry a balance on their high interest rate credit cards which is a nice cash cow for the credit card banks.

 The credit card industry really started to become profitable as a result of deregulation.
 The former governor of South Dakota, Bill Janklow, worked hard to deregulage the credit card industry in order to allow them to cheat the public.
 (Now you know why many credit card companies are based in South Dakota).
 In addition, the Supreme Court decision in the Smiley v.
 Citibank case.
 Their decision lifted fees on what credit card banks could charge.
 As a result, fees began to climb from a modest $5 to $10 to today's $29 to $39 fee for paying late or going over your credit limit.
 It is predicted that these fees will climb to $49 to $59 in the near future.
 This is not surprising, as these fees are the number one source of revenue for credit card banks, surpassing what they rake in each year in interest income.